cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 * Gotchas / corner cases:
   * Avoid requiring auth to kube-apiserver
   * Avoid requiring auth to SPIRE
-  * Many more, still TBD, [#24552](https://github.com/cilium/cilium/issues/24552) is logged to investigate, and this document will be updated further once that work is done.

 ### mTLS, SPIFFE, and SPIRE